Hwa Rang Do

 Hwa Rang Do, also known as "The Way of the Flowering Knights", is a comprehensive Korean martial art that was developed in the 1960s by Joo Bang Lee and his brother Joo Sang Lee.
-It has multiple areas of focus, including stand-up fighting with open-hand striking, weapons, throws and takedowns; ground fighting; various types of meditative practices; intellectual and character development; and artistic and cultural pursuits.
+World Hwa Rang Do Association claims lineage to ancient Hwarang from Silla, but no surviving records of Hwarang's martial art exists today.
+Originally as a traditional martial art, it has multiple areas of focus, including stand-up fighting with open-hand striking, weapons, throws, joint locks, various meditative practices, intellectual and character development, and artistic and cultural pursuits while focusing on self-defense.
+However, this art continues to develop in the 21st century, now even adopting aspects of modern combat sports, such as ground fighting sparring/competition and kickboxing.

 History

 Ancient Hwarang

 The martial art of Hwa Rang Do was named after a buddhist elite youth order of the Silla kingdom during the Three-Kingdoms period in what is now South Korea.
 These young men known as Hwarang (화랑; 花郎) were cultivated from a young age to fill significant roles in politics, civil service, and military duties.
 These individuals were selected exclusively from the royal family and aristocracy and led members of the broader public who were described as Nangdo (Rang-do: 낭도; 郎徒).
 This group through various names lasted through the Koryŏ dynasty until they were officially disbanded at the beginning of the Joseon dynasty.

+Ancient Hwarang and Hwa Rang Do have no relations.
+There are claims of lineage to Hwarang from Silla Dynasty, but the fighting methods of ancient Hwarang do not have any surviving records by 20th century.

+Origins

+Joo Bang Lee was one of the recognized and well-respected Hapkido masters in Korea in the 20th century.
+Hwa Rang Do, in Korea, is still considered as a style of Hapkido.
+During that time, since it was after the Japanese occupation, many Hapkido schools considered changing their name since the names, Hapkido and Aikido, are identical if written in Chinese characters.
+1960s was most likely the time when the name, Hwa Rang Do, was created.
+In Korea, Hwa Rang Do is considered as a style of Hapkido.